-Population Estimate Year Population Estimate (Weldon Cooper) 2010 Population (U.S. Census) Population Increase 2010 Household Size (U.S. Census) Additional Number of Housing Units Needed
+Population Estimate Population Estimate 2010 Population Population Increase 2010 Household Size Additional Number of

+Year (Weldon Cooper) (U.S. Census) (U.S. Census) Housing Units Needed

 2020 57,040 54,876 2,164 2.32 932

 2030 58,800 54,876 3,924 2.32 1691

 2040 60,402 54,876 5,526 2.32 2382

 Based on these projections and the number of vacant lots available in Table "Land Use Statistics", adequate buildable lots are likely available through 2040.
 The residential zoning districts alone, R-1 and R-2, contain almost 3,000 vacant parcels however it is important to note that many zoning districts allow for single family residential homes.
 Only the R-2 zoning district allows multi-family development by right.
 It may be appropriate to consider rezonings to provide additional space for multi-family units should market demand it.
 The B-2, Konnarock, and Village Districts provide a special exception process for approval of multi-family projects.
-By-right subdivisions will continue to occur during the planning period which will provide additional inventory and other mixed use projects which include a housing component may be desirable.
+By right subdivisions will continue to occur during the planning period which will provide additional inventory and other mixed use projects which include a housing component may be desirable.